-In the middle of the field the game is decidedly slower and, this year too, instead of the maneuver it was preferred to give space to raids on the wings and to 1 against 1.
+In the middle of the field the game is decidedly slower and, again this year, instead of the maneuver it was preferred to give space to raids on the wings and to 1 against 1.
 Speed continues to be one of the key features and this year it is not enough to support Werner on duty and throw him down with the contrast; if you don't already have the slightest advantage, many of our contrasts simply fail.
 Pressing O and defending is therefore more difficult, forcing us to choose carefully when and how to do every single intervention.
 Also because, this year, the yellow cards are really easy to receive.
 On the other hand, the duration of the benefits is finally human and if you decide to continue the action the phallus is no longer assigned.

 Still talking about the defensive phase, the infamous upturns to sweep / pass the ball are back (without anyone having asked).
 Besides being simply surreal, seeing people like Miranda or Sule turn around and get up in the air is really funny.

 The shots unfortunately remain those of last year, with the scripted tiles that have remained unchanged and with the pitches simply OP.
 The only small change has been made to shots from outside, now tend to be more difficult to manage.